Applications for 2022/23 CARE Grants open April 1, 2022

 - Resilience and Capacity-building

-In addition to providing supports for those in distress, developing resiliency, self-coping skills and the ability to self-advocate are all vital to on-going mental health.
+In addition to providing supports for those in distress, developing resiliency, coping skills and the ability to self-advocate are all vital to on-going, life-long health and well-being.

 Align with the Okanagan Charter Calls to Action to: